Top 5 questions about contact lenses answered

 4. Can I extend the life of or reuse my contact lenses?

-You can wear monthly lenses daily for up to a month, dependent on your optician’s advice.
-Similarly, you can wear lenses suitable for extended wear continuously for up 6 nights (again, only under the supervision of your optician).
+You can wear monthly lenses, dependent on your optician’s advice.
+Once opened, monthly lenses are only safe for 30 continuous days.
+Similarly, you can wear lenses suitable for extended wear continuously for up 6 nights.
 However, you must replace them with fresh new lenses after the recommended wear period is over.

-Monthly and extended wear lenses require proper cleaning and storage:At the end of the day you must carefully remove your lenses one by one and clean them with a cleaning solution (a disinfectant solution used to clean contact lenses) recommended by your optician.
+- At the end of each day, carefully remove your lenses one by one and clean them with a cleaning solution recommended by your optician.

 - Rinse the lens again to remove any dirt or bacteria.